Command-Line Interface

 config

-Configuration management commands for .halluccheck.toml validation.
+Configuration management commands for ~/.spanforge/config.yaml and

 Usage